-Areny 1 - The site is found in the grey unit of the Tremp Formation, at the base of the C30n magnetochron [62].
-It consists of a 55m2 surface containing about 20 tracks preserved as concave epireliefs and attributable to hadrosaurs, some of them arranged in two (or probably three) trackways [16].
+Areny 1 - The site is found in the grey unit of the Tremp Formation, at the base of the C30n magnetochron [35].
+It consists of a 55m2 surface containing about 20 tracks preserved as concave epireliefs and attributable to hadrosaurs, some of them arranged in two (or probably three) trackways [19].

-Iscles-1, Iscles-2, Iscles-3 and Iscles-4 – The Iscles localities are found in the lower red unit of the Tremp Formation, within the Maastrichtian part of the C29r magnetochron.
-Iscles-1 (60 meters below the K-Pg boundary) consists of a small, vertical exposure of sandstone that corresponds to an accretion surface of a meandering fluvial channel.
+Iscles-1, Iscles-2, Iscles-3, Iscles-4, and Iscles-5 – The Iscles localities are found in the lower red unit of the Tremp Formation, within the Maastrichtian part of the C29r magnetochron.
+Iscles-1 (60 meters below the K–Pg boundary) consists of a small, vertical exposure of sandstone that corresponds to an accretion surface of a meandering fluvial channel.
 The surface contains two casts (convex hyporeliefs) of circular shape that probably correspond to pedal footprints of hadrosaurs.
 An additional cast of a hadrosaur pes print was collected and catalogued in the Museo Paleontológico de Zaragoza (MPZ 2012/831).
 This is the smallest hadrosaur pes track reported worldwide.
-Iscles-2 is found 42 meters below the Cretaceous-Palaeogene boundary.
+Iscles-2 is found 42 meters below the Cretaceous–Palaeogene boundary.
 It consists of a small outcrop, which bears various convex hyporeliefs at the bottom of a sandstone body.
 Iscles-3 (33 m below the K-Pg boundary) displays tracks preserved as natural casts (convex hyporeliefs) at the base of the successive accretion surfaces and exposed in vertical overhanging ledges (Fig. 4A).
 The four track surfaces contain a total of 40 tracks including manus and pes, attributable to hadrosaurs of various sizes (see measurements in Dataset S1); some of them may be aligned to form trackways.
 One track (MPZ 2012/830) was collected and catalogued in the Museo Paleontológico de Zaragoza.
-Iscles-4 is located 17 meters below the Cretaceous-Palaeogene boundary and contains one single, vertically stacked and three-dimensionally preserved track attributed to a hadrosaur pes print.
+Iscles-4 and Iscles-5 are located 17 and 10 meters below the Cretaceous–Palaeogene boundary, respectively.
+The former site contains one single, vertically stacked and three-dimensionally preserved track; the latter preserves a single natural cast (convex hyporelief).
+Both footprints have been attributed to hadrosaur pes prints.

-Serraduy Sur and Serraduy Norte – The Serraduy localities are found in the lower red unit of the Tremp Formation, 46 meters below the Cretaceous-Palaeogene boundary (C29r magnetochron).
+Serraduy Sur and Serraduy Norte – The Serraduy localities are found in the lower red unit of the Tremp Formation, 46 meters below the Cretaceous–Palaeogene boundary (C29r magnetochron).
 They are stratigraphically equivalent to one another and preserve similar tracks referable to hadrosaurs.
-The Serraduy Sur locality (172-J-04-A level; Fig. 3F) preserves various tracks, including various pes (see further measurements in Dataset S1) and one manus cast (TL=12 cm; TW=10 cm).
+The Serraduy Sur locality (172-J-04-A level; Fig. 3F) preserves various tracks, including various pes (see measurements in Dataset S1) and one manus cast (MPZ 2012/833; TL=12 cm; TW=10 cm).
 Well-preserved, three-dimensional casts of hadrosaur pes (MPZ 2012/826 and MPZ 2012/827) preserve striae and allow inferences on the locomotor mechanics of the trackmaker.
 The Serraduy Norte locality (172-I/12/H level) consists of three track horizons that constitute the architecture of a meandering fluvial channel.
 At least a ten of (pedal) tracks preserved as natural casts (convex hyporeliefs) occur at the base of each accretion level (Fig. 4F).

-Dolor 2, Fornons 3 and other unnamed track levels in the Blasi section – These outcrops are found in the upper part of the lower red unit of the Tremp Formation, about 10-40 meters below the Cretaceous-Palaeogene boundary (C29r magnetochron).
+Dolor 2, Fornons 3 and other unnamed track levels in the Blasi section – These outcrops are found in the upper part of the lower red unit of the Tremp Formation, about 10-40 meters below the Cretaceous–Palaeogene boundary (C29r magnetochron).
 They exhibit various several track-like load structures, exposed underneath overhanging sandstone ledges or in cross-sectional outcrop views.

-Àger Syncline
+Àger Syncline sector